savETH — Risk Report

 What to watch

-- Redemption delays or fee increases during periods of market stress.
+- Redemption delays or fee increases during market stress.

-- Admin-owner migration to a publicly verifiable Safe or timelock.
+- Admin-owner migration to a publicly verifiable Safe or timelock, and Proof-of-Reserve going live.

 Live dashboard

-Avant’s issuer-run transparency page is the current live data source for portfolio composition, strategy allocation, and historical performance: app.avantprotocol.com/transparency.
-TID Research does not yet operate an independent savETH dashboard, so backing and performance figures should be treated as Avant-reported until independent monitoring is added.
+Avant’s issuer-run transparency page is the current live data source for portfolio composition and performance: app.avantprotocol.com/transparency.
+TID Research now runs an independent exit-watch monitor over savETH and savUSD (NAV redemption rate, junior buffer, staking ratio, backing coverage, custody).
+Backing and hedge figures should still be treated as Avant-reported until independent verification of the off-chain legs is possible.

 Sibling